MirolimMajidov/EventMessaging/README.md

 Install-Package Mirolim.EventBus.RabbitMQ
 ```

-Register the nuget package's necessory services to the services of DI in the Program.cs and pass the assemblies to find and load the publishers and subscribers automatically:
+Register the nuget package's necessary services to the services of DI in the Program.cs and pass the assemblies to find and load the publishers and subscribers automatically:
 ```
-builder.Services.AddRabbitMQEventBus(builder.Configuration, assemblies: typeof(Program).Assembly);
+builder.Services.AddRabbitMQEventBus(builder.Configuration, assemblies: [typeof(Program).Assembly]);
 ```

 ## Create and publish an event